pcwinters/angular-appsdk/README.md

 ```

 ### TODO
-[ ] - Determine how child elements get rolled into 'items' for their parent.
+- [ ] - Determine how child elements get rolled into 'items' for their parent.
 Shouldn't this be the default behavior?
+- [ ] - Component directive that includes child html as 'template' for creating containers with markup

 Instead of this